World Maths Day is back! This year is especially exciting as it also marks 15 years of World Maths Day.

-On the 5th of May, millions of students across the globe will come together for World Maths Day: the world’s largest online mathematics competition.
+Mark your calendar!
+On the 23rd of March, millions of students across the globe will come together for World Maths Day – the world’s largest online mathematics competition.

 But with so many students jostling for a spot on the global leaderboard, how do you make sure you’re bringing your competitive best?

-The answer is simple.
-Practice plenty, and practice early.
+Practice plenty and practice early.
 Here are 7 essential tips to get you prepped for the big day.

-Current Mathletics users are ready to go, but if you aren’t already registered, sign up for free at www.worldmathsday.com.
+Current Mathletics users are ready to go, but if you aren’t already registered, sign up for free here.

 Live Mathletics is the competitive engine behind World Maths Day.
 At any given time of day (or night) you can log on and find a peer somewhere in the world who is ready to pit their mathematics skills against yours.

 For the younger years/grades (K – 1) we suggest Levels 1 and 2.

 Mid-years/grades (2 – 5) try out levels 1 to 3 – with level 4 as an extension for years/grades 4 & 5.

 Students in years/grades 6 & 7, give levels 1 to 5 ago, with a strong focus on 3, 4 and 5.